cos2004/alfred_frontend_tools/README.md

-# alfred_frontend_tools
-some frontend tools for Alfred
+# Alfred frontend tools

-Notice: alfredworkflow powerpack required.
+Some frontend tools for Alfred, alfred powerpack required.

 ## 1. search in npmjs
 A alfredworkflow that you can autocomplete & search in npmjs.com